sebastiangreger/kirby3-commentions/README.md

 ### commentions('css')

-Renders elementary CSS styles for the HTML snippets rendered by the frontend helper; add this to your HTML &lt;head&gt; area (e.g. in `snippets/header.php` in the Starterkit); you can place it rather flexibly, either with other CSS links or at the very end just before the &lt;</head>&gt; tag.
+Renders elementary CSS styles for the HTML snippets rendered by the frontend helper; add this to your HTML &lt;head&gt; area (e.g. in `snippets/header.php` in the Starterkit).

 `<?php commentions('css'); ?>`